Venom may very well be the dumbest film of the year

 Most superheroes have a secret identity.
 But Venom might be unique in that he's in a constant fight with his secret identity, as normal guy Eddie Brock is taken over by a viscous, vicious murder machine from outer space that only he can hear.

-In Venom, a new movie based on the Marvel comic now in theatres worldwide, Tom Hardy plays Brock, a hapless ex-reporter who hears a nasty voice in his head
+In Venom, a new movie based on the Marvel comic now in theatres worldwide (if you find those post-credit scenes confusing, we have explanations), Tom Hardy plays Brock, a hapless ex-reporter who hears a nasty voice in his head

 Voice in his head, huh?
 Sounds scary